idaholab/moose/modules/doc/content/python/TestHarness.md

 like an error.
 That is entirely too rigid of a requirement and impedes the normal flow of development.
 Instead, developers should periodically run their tests with `--error-deprecated` to see if any of their tests are using deprecated code / parameters and then fix them up at that point.
-The MOOSE team is not responsible for fixing deprecations.
+The MOOSE team is not responsible for fixing deprecated code.

 ## Influential Environment Variables id=environment